hedayatbehnam/primace/README.md

 ### Preparing your dataset
 Because preprocessing and training steps were conducted on our dataset, to use the saved models, you should rename your dataset variable to those similar to our study dataset.
-The acceptable variables names are provided in `Prediction Tool` tab under `Variables Name` box.It is a collapsed box which you can extend by clicking on `+` on the right side of box header.
+The acceptable variables names are provided in `Prediction Tool` tab under `Variables Name` box.

 ### Uploading dataset
 After renaming variables, you can upload your dataset to the api in `Upload File` box.
 Acceptable file formats are .rds, .csv, .sav and .xlsx.